sailfish009/goodvibes/README.md

 At first, make sure you have all the dependencies installed.

-*Note*: The following commands assume a Debian-like distribution.
-If you're using another distribution, please adjust the package names and replace `apt` by whatever yo use.
+*Note*: The following commands are for a Debian-like distribution.
+If you're using another distribution, please adjust the package names and replace `apt` by whatever you use.

 ```bash
 #